Centers of Ancestral Wisdom

-Rooted in Indigenous cosmovision, Earth Schools are sacred learning spaces where ancestral knowledge guides the next generation of Earth Guardians.
+Rooted in Indigenous cosmovision, Earth Schools are sacred learning spaces where Indigenous Knowledge Systems guide the next generation of Earth Guardians.

 EARTH SCHOOLS

-The Earth Elders aim to establish 13 Earth Schools and ultimately a global constellation of 52—each anchored in a sacred site.
+The Earth Elders aim to establish 13 Earth Schools in a first phase, expanding ultimately towards a global constellation of 52—each anchored alongside a sacred site.
 These Schools will serve as cultural strongholds, ecological restoration hubs, and spiritual sanctuaries across biocultural territories.

 Earth Schools are created for Indigenous and non-Indigenous people alike—because we are all children of the Earth.